-Coherent narratives — where every individual digital artefact fits into the larger jigsaw puzzle — not only allows you to have better brand recall, but also allows others to talk about you using the words you would want them to use.
+Coherent narratives, where every individual digital artefact fits neatly into the larger jigsaw puzzle of your brand, not only enhance brand recall but also empower others to discuss your brand in the terms you'd want them to use.

-It's impossible to tell all your stories yourself.
-In today's connected world, you have to equip people with the right words, associations, images, and signals to tell your stories for you.
+In today's hyper-connected world, it's impossible to tell all your stories yourself.
+You have to equip people with the right words, associations, images, and signals to tell your stories for you.

-That's how you build a narrative.
+That's how you build your narrative.
 That's how you build your lore.